 SC/F16/JR16 examined the preliminary attempt of spatial estimation of prey consumption by sei whales in the JARPN II survey area using data obtained from 2002 to 2013.
 Two levels of models are constructed to achieve the goal.
-First, relative abundance of sei whales in relation with oceanographic conditions is estimated by using a generalized additive model (GAM).
+First, relative abundance of sei whales in relation with oceanographic conditions is estimated by using a generalised additive model (GAM).
 Secondary, amount of prey consumed by a sei whale in relation with oceanographic conditions is also estimated by using GAM.
 Finally, prey consumption of sei whales in the JARPN II survey area is calculated as the product of these two models.
 Data obtained from 2002 to 2013 are used in the analysis.
 Spatial distribution of prey consumption shifted toward north as the season progress.
-Estimated amount of prey consumption by sei whales using the spatial model was comparable to estimates based on traditional methods (Tamura et al., 2016: SC/F16/JR15).
+Estimated amount of prey consumption by sei whales using the spatial model was comparable to estimates based on traditional methods (SC/F16/ JR15).
 SST was selected as environmental covariates in the first and second models.
 However, the shape of functional form for the first level model (prey consumption) was relatively flat in comparison with the second level model (abundance).
-The results indicated that spatial distribution of sei whales at meso-scale were largely determined by oceanographic conditions such as SST.
-Sei whales could then search for their prey with the optimal oceanographic conditions should pursuit such an integrated approach further.
+The results indicated that spatial distribution of sei whales at mesoscale were largely determined by oceanographic conditions such as SST.
+Sei whales could then search for their prey with the optimal oceanographic conditions as indicated by feeding behaviour study (SC/F16/JR25).
+Future study on feeding ecology of baleen whales should pursuit such an integrated approach further.